There are two principle aspects in getting good bare die product into assembly:

-At Die Devices we are in the process of offering a mechanical dicing service which is suitable for a broad range of semiconductor materials.
+At Die Devices we offer a mechanical wafer dicing service which is suitable for a broad range of semiconductor materials.
 Where specialist dicing methods are needed we combine working partnerships with equipment makers and our own process knowledge to manage your project.

 A diamond embedded blade is used to remove material while process water cools the blade and workpiece

-At all times strict control must be made on the processing water quality:
+At all times strict control must be made on the cutting water quality which directly impacts cut quality:

 The correct blade choice is then made which takes into account multiple factors:

-- The width of the sawing street on the wafer
+- The width of the dicing street on the wafer

 - The total thickness of the wafer